bkjones/rsstaurant/README.md

  2. I parse timestamps using only one hard-coded method, so if the feed doesn't happen to use that format, it fails.
  3. I didn't implement authentication on a few endpoints that should have it if this were going to be used in any kind of "production" way: /users, and /feeds in particular.
+ 4. All of the feed post collection is done in one thread.
+If I wanted to scale this beyond maybe 10 feeds I'd do collection in a separate goroutine for each feed.

 At some point, it'd be good to add a front end for this using React/Typescript.
 Here's a quick non-exhaustive api doc.
 See main.go for a list of all of the endpoints.